katlund/BlockStab/README.md

 For all currently implemented skeletons and muscles, see the headers to `BGS` and `IntraOrtho`.
 To debug a specific skeleton or muscle, set `verbose = true`.
 The loss of orthogonality (LOO) and relative residual (RelRes) will print to screen per step of the algorithm.
-Try, for example, the following:
+Try, for example:

 ```
 mgs(randn(100,10), true);